ecilasun/e32e/README.md

   - SDCard file access available via SPIMaster and SDK helpers (ROM has a small commandline to help load/run ELF executables)
 - A sample ROM image (source here: https://github.com/ecilasun/riscvtool/tree/main/e32e) which shows how to set up a basic environment to load and run user programs from micro-SD card
   - Current ROM image supports a user timer interrupt handler to be installed via MAILBOX/HARTIRQ memory mapped writes
+- A Doom port is available at https://github.com/ecilasun/riscvtool/tree/main/doom
+  - Build the project at https://github.com/ecilasun/riscvtool/tree/main/doom/src/riscv via the Makefile to generate a doom.elf executable (you'll need a shareware doom wad file on the sdcard alongside doom.elf and a PS2 keyboard attached to the board to run it)
 - A simple GPU and a dynamic framebuffer pointer to anywhere in addressible memory
   - Video output is set to 8bit paletted 320x240 or 640x480 resolution
   - Video scanout hardware burst reads from memory at end of each scanline and outputs DVI signal over HDMI